r-pufky/docs/docs/arr/sonarr/README.md

 !!! example "Migrated to ansible collection"
     Use [r_pufky.arr.sonarr][a].

+!!! tip
+    * The UID/GID should be set to a user/group that has access to your media.
+      All media clients should run under the same user to run correctly.
+    * Your downloader will report the download path **mapped in the downloader service**.
+You need to map this exact path in Sonarr for it to be able to post-process downloads properly.

 ## Reverse Proxy
 Sonarr should be run via a Reverse Proxy, allowing you to isolate and wrap connections in SSL.
 [See NGINX][b] for more details.